0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 <img src="Images/ldd.png" width="800" >

-But as we can see here ASLR is enabled, so the address changing every time:
+But as we can see here ASLR is enabled locally on my machine, so the address changing every time(we always assume ASLR is enabled on the remote):

 <img src="Images/ldd1.png" width="800" >